antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - No specific monitoring or analytics tools are currently implemented.
 - Future implementation could include tools like Google Analytics or Vercel Analytics.
+- Language-specific analytics tracking will be implemented to measure performance by language.

+### Internationalization

+- The application supports English and Spanish through language-based routing.
+- URL patterns like `/en/` and `/es/` determine which language content to display.
+- Middleware handles language detection and redirection.
+- SEO is optimized with proper hreflang tags for language variants.
+- Content is organized in language-specific directories for easy management.